 You will find it helpful to have a basic knowledge of the different climate zones.
 There are four main grass adaption zones in the United States.
 An additional zone in the central part of the country can be called the Transition Zone.
 Do not confuse these zones with the USDA plant hardiness zones for other plants and trees.

-The climate zones are identified as Cool/Humid, Warm/Humid, Cool/Arid, Warm/Arid.
+The climate zones are identified as Cool or Humid, Warm or Humid, Cool or Arid, and Warm or Arid.
 These conditions can overlap in the Transition Zone which stretches from extreme eastern New Mexico to the central East Coast.

-The Cool/Humid Zone in the Northwest gets lots of moisture.
+The Cool or Humid Zone in the Northwest gets lots of moisture.
 Grasses that do well here include bluegrass, ryegrass, and the fescues.
 Zoysia grass and buffalo grass is suitable for the eastern parts of this zone.

-In the Warm/Arid Zone, Buffalo grass and Bermuda grass are the best types for lawns.
+In the Warm or Arid Zone, Buffalo grass and Bermuda grass are the best types for lawns.
 This zone section stretches through the Southwest to central Texas.
 Some homeowners in Southern California favor tall fescue lawns even though the summers there are long and hot.
 Tall fescue has a good ability to survive the heat.

-The Cool/Arid Zone supports cool season grasses if irrigation is used.
+The Cool or Arid Zone supports cool season grasses if irrigation is used.
 Buffalo grass is a good choice because of its ability to survive drought.

-The Warm/Humid Zone in the south is where you will find warm season grasses.
+The Warm or Humid Zone in the south is where you will find warm season grasses.
 Bermuda grass, carpet grass, Zoysia, and Centipede are all used within this region.

 The Transition Zone is an area that transitions between warm and cool season grasses.
 No one type best fits this area, however, Zoysia and perennial rye grass do well here.